guitarpicva/cotgenerator/README.md

-A way to generate a dozen CoT PLI messages for Multicast testing of ATAK/TAK applications.
+A way to generate a set of CoT PLI messages for Multicast testing of ATAK/TAK applications.